Loading...

 [1]+ Running python3 data_job.py &

-Step 4 : Bring the job to the foreground, then suspend it.
+Step 4 : Foreground the job, then stop it.

 Command